 In todays on-demand economy, optimization problem exists everywhere.
 From transporting people to delivering packages, it is all around us.

-This is where Locus technology helps optimize delivery routes across all legs of the supply chain.
+This is where Locus technology helps optimize dynamic delivery routes across all legs of the supply chain.
 Our intelligent routing engine leverages cutting-edge technologies such as Machine Learning, Natural Language Processing (NLP) and predictive algorithms.

 5 ways in which Locus’ route optimization engine is different from other solutions: